abhisekde/git-commands/README.md

 Basic commands like ls , cd , pwd , dir are also used per preference.

+This the version 1 of this project.
+A better version is under construction.
+It include screenshots of the tags and the results.
+This will make it much more easier to learn and understand the git commands.
+For the time being please stick with this...

 Please follow this in the corect specified order for best results